OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-29.md

 ## Jeremiah 29:11

-For I know the plans I have for you,” declares the Lord, “plans for your welfare and not for calamity, to give you a future and a hope.
+For I know the plans I have for you,” declares the Lord, “plans to prosper you and keep you from harm, to give you a future and a hope.

 ## Jeremiah 29:12

-Then you will call upon Me, approach me and pray to Me, and I will listen to you.
+Then you will call upon Me, come to me and pray, and I will listen to you.

 ## Jeremiah 29:13